jackyef/react-isomorphic-data/docusaurus/docs/others/caching.md

     The data will never be cached.
 Each data will only be kept until the component unmount, or until another network request is made explicitly.
 All non `GET` requests (`POST`, `PUT`, `DELETE`, etc.) are locked in to this strategy.

 ## Things to note
 1. `network-only` strategy should not be used for data that are going to be fetched during server side rendering.
 The reason for this is because it's going to be invalidated (become `null`) the moment your React app hydrates on the client side.
 Doing so in development mode will show a warning message in the console.
-[An issue](https://github.com/jackyef/react-isomorphic-data/issues/14) for this has been opened in the repo, and will be looked at in the near future.
+You can provide `{ ssrForceFetchDelay: 500 }` when doing `createDataClient()` to work around this.

 2. All non `GET` requests are locked in to `network-only` strategy.
 The reason for this is because non `GET` requests are not expected to be idempotent (calling them will introduces side-effects on the server side), and therefore should not be cached.